-How I Got Into Med School
+How I Got Into 5 Medical Schools (So Far)

 This is the seventh in a series of blog posts that feature stories of students' journeys to medical school.
 Last time, we heard from Will (Emory School of Medicine).
 Today, Thomas Caldwell -- who has been accepted to five medical schools and is waiting to hear from two -- shares his story and tips with us.